 Philosophy of Guru Gorakhnath

 Siddha Siddhanta Paddhati, a Hatha Yoga text, is a remarkable philosophical work by MahaYogi himself.
-He speculates supreme spirit, which is primarily above time-space, exhibits itself as an Expanded Universe in the state of limitless orders of discrete bodies and the abiding soul.
-Several Yogic points present in the physical body along with other Yogic philosophical aspects are interpreted to illustrates how to bring the human physical body in a spiritualized state to obtain Kaya Siddhi (longevity or Immortality).
+He speculates that the supreme spirit, primarily above time-space, exhibits itself as an Expanded Universe in the state of limitless orders of discrete bodies and the abiding soul.
+Several Yogic points present in the physical body, along with other Yogic philosophical aspects, are interpreted to illustrates how to bring the human physical body in a spiritualized state to obtain Kaya Siddhi (longevity or Immortality).

 Because of direct transcendent experiences in the peak level of Samadhi, Guru Gorakhnath explains topics like the concept of ultimate reality, the gradual evolving of shakti, self-manifestation of Shiva as cosmic Purusha, the development of the cosmic body of Shiva, the development of the world’s system in the cosmic body, the unfoldment of individual bodies in the cosmic bodies, the composition of the individual body, The obscure Aspects of the body, the cosmos within the individual body, and the individual souls, and finally, the most significant standard of life.

 From the viewpoint of Gorakhnath, the Ultimate Reality is Absolute Consciousness or Absolute Spirit, which has constant infinite energy for self-expressing in the form of an unlimited phenomenal cosmic order and unfolding numerous orders of bounded and transient existences in time and space and also blending them all into one whole.